Dynamic flux surrogate-based partitioned methods for interface problems

 where $0<\epsilon <1$ is a given tolerance and

-In \eqref{eq:snapEnergy} $\sigma_i$ is the $i^{th}$ singular value of $Y$, $n$ is the total number of singular values, and $E_k(Y)$ is the relative snapshot energy captured by the first $k$ modes.
-Algorithm \ref{dmd_algorithm} summarizes the computation of the DMD operator
+In \eqref{eq:snapEnergy} $\sigma_i$ is the $i^{th}$ singular value of $\mathbf{Y}$, $n$ is the total number of singular values, and $E_k(\mathbf{Y})$ is the relative snapshot energy captured by the first $k$ modes.
+Algorithm \ref{dmd_algorithm} summarizes the computation of the DMD operator.

-\begin{remark} In typical modeling situations the DMD operator is applied repeatedly to a given initial state $y_0$ to simulate the evolution of a dynamical system over a sequence of time steps $t_1, t_2,\ldots t_n$.
-In this case simulation efficiency can be significantly improved by replacing ${A}_k$ with a reduced order DMD operator $\widetilde{A}_k := {U}_k^T A_k U_k \in \mathbb{R}^{k\times k}$ which acts on a reduced state $\widetilde{y}_i = U^T_k y_i$.
-In contrast, here we shall always use the DMD operator over a single time interval to predict the full order interface flux at the future time from the full order flux at the current time.
-In this context, switching to a reduced order operator $\widetilde{A}_k$ is not justified because the cost of projecting a full state onto a reduced state and back to a full state cannot be amortized over a single time step. \end{remark}
+\begin{remark} In typical modeling situations the DMD operator is applied repeatedly to a given initial state $y_0$ to simulate the evolution of a dynamical system over a sequence of time steps $t_1, t_2,\ldots t_k,\ldots$.
+In this case simulation efficiency can be significantly improved by replacing $\mathbf{A}_k$ with a reduced order DMD operator $\widetilde{\mathbf{A}}_k := \mathbf{U}_k^T \mathbf{A}_k \mathbf{U}_k \in \mathbb{R}^{k\times k}$ which acts on a reduced state $\widetilde{\mathbf{y}}_i = \mathbf{U}^T_k \mathbf{y}_i$.
+In contrast, here we shall always use the DMD operator over a single time interval to estimate the full order interface flux at the current time from the available full order states and flux.
+In this context, switching to a reduced order operator $\widetilde{\mathbf{A}}_k$ is not justified because of the added cost of projecting a full state onto a reduced state and back to a full state at \emph{every time step}. \end{remark}